mohd-faizy/06P_Sentiment-Analysis-With-Deep-Learning-Using-BERT/README.md

 ```

-:black_circle::zero::one: An introduction to some basic theory behind BERT, and the problem we will be using it to solve
+>:one: An introduction to some basic theory behind BERT, and the problem we will be using it to solve

-:large_blue_circle::zero::two: Explore dataset distribution and some basic preprocessing
+>:two: Explore dataset distribution and some basic preprocessing

-:black_circle::zero::three: Split dataset into training and validation using stratified approach
+>:three: Split dataset into training and validation using stratified approach

-:large_blue_circle::zero::four: Loading pretrained tokenizer to encode our text data into numerical values (tensors)
+>:four: Loading pretrained tokenizer to encode our text data into numerical values (tensors)

-:black_circle::zero::five: Load in pretrained BERT with custom final layer
+>:five: Load in pretrained BERT with custom final layer

-:large_blue_circle::zero::six: Create dataloaders to facilitate batch processing
+>:zero::six: Create dataloaders to facilitate batch processing

-:black_circle::zero::seven: Choose and optimizer and scheduler to control training of model
+>:seven: Choose and optimizer and scheduler to control training of model

-:large_blue_circle::zero::eight: Design performance metrics for our problem
+>:zero::eight: Design performance metrics for our problem

-:black_circle::zero::nine: Create a training loop to control PyTorch finetuning of BERT using CPU or GPU acceleration
+>:zero::nine: Create a training loop to control PyTorch finetuning of BERT using CPU or GPU acceleration

-:large_blue_circle::one::zero: Loading finetuned BERT model and evaluate its performance
+>:one::zero: Loading finetuned BERT model and evaluate its performance

-:black_circle::one::one: Oth-Resources
+>:one::one: Oth-Resources

 ### Connect with me: